taocpp/PEGTL/doc/Install-Guide.md

 For more options and ways to use CMake, please refer to the [CMake documentation].

+## Distributions

+Some [Linux distributions](https://distrowatch.org/), and related projects like [Homebrew](https://brew.sh/) and [MacPorts](https://macports.org/), have PEGTL packages that can be installed with their respective native package manager.
+Please check on the project homepage or with the package manager whether a PEGTL package is available.

+We greatly appreciate the work of the people providing and maintaining these packages.

 ## Manual Installation

 Since the PEGTL is a header-only library, _it doesn't itself need to be compiled_.
 In terms of installation for use in other projects, the following steps are required.

-- The `include/` directory and the `LICENSE` file should be copied somewhere, e.g.
+- The `include/` directory and the `LICENSE_1_0.txt` file should be copied somewhere, e.g.

   - to `/usr/local/include/` in order to use it system-wide, or
-  - to some appropriate directory within your project,
+  - to some appropriate directory within your project.

 - A compatible compiler with appropriate compiler switches must be used.
 - The compiler search-path for include files must include (no pun intended)